 The below image shows the website nmap.org being rendered in an IFRAME on the clickjacker.io website.
 To demonstrate the Proof of Concept.
 A “Click here” button is overlayed ontop of the website.

 So now we understand what clickjacking is.
-How do we actually defend against it?
-In order to resolve the issue of Clickjacking, we must first understand what is causing it.
+What about clickjacking prevention?
+In order to resolve the issue, we must first understand what is causing it.
 Essentially what’s happening here is the nmap.org website is allowing a third-party website to embed it into an IFRAME, thus making clickjacking possible.
 Now nmap.org could resolve this issue fairly easily.

-Disallowing this (Clickjacking) can be done through the appropriate HTTP Security Headers.
+Disallowing clickjacking can be done through the appropriate HTTP Security Headers.
 These headers will instruct the browser not to render the website in an IFRAME.

 We can either use the ‘Content-Security-Policy‘ security header, or ‘X-Frame-Options‘.